 5. InSb Single Crystal Wafer Applications

 Epi-ready single crystal InSb substrate with surafce roughness less than 0.5 nm is suitable for molecular beam epitaxy (MBE) growth.
-At the same time, because Indium antimonide conduction electron is high, InSb is a good substrate material for infrared detectors, Hall devices, and magnetoresistive devices.
+At the same time, because Indium antimonide conduction electron is high, InSb prime wafer is a good substrate material for infrared detectors, Hall devices, magnetoresistive devices, synchronization of IR and visible pulses in pump-probe setup and etc.

 For example, imaging devices and indium antimonide focal plane array devices corresponding to the 3 to 5 μm band of the atmospheric transmission window.
 In addition, in charge injection devices, the number of InSb devices has reached 128×128 arrays.
 The hybrid focal plane array composed of 3～5μm waveband InSb photovoltaic detectors as sensitive elements has also been greatly developed, and it has been made into a two-dimensional array with a large number of elements.